anderkve/FYS3150/book/projects/project4.md

 Assume a $2 \times 2$ lattice with periodic boundary conditions.

-- **a)** Summarize all possible states of the system by setting up a table with four coloumns showing the following quantities
+- **a)** Summarise all possible states of the system by setting up a table with four coloumns showing the following quantities
   - number of spins in state +1
   - total energy
   - total magnetization